udaykumar-2006/myVCS/README.md

 📦 myVCS — A Lightweight Git-Like Version Control System

 A custom version-control system implemented from scratch using Node.js, designed to mimic the internal workings of Git.
-This project implements objects, commits, trees, staging, branching, checkout, diff, status, and symbolic HEAD references — exactly like real Git does internally.
+This project implements objects, commits, trees, staging, branching, checkout, diff, status, and symbolic HEAD references this exactly like real Git does internally.

 ⭐ Features Implemented